-Conversely, regarding closed-ended AIFs, mainly those targeting professional investors, we trust that it is possible to establish in the AIF's regulation restrictions on the transfer of units from investors to third parties.
+Conversely, regarding closed-ended AIFs, mainly those targeting professional investors, it is possible to establish in the AIF's regulation restrictions on the transfer of units from investors to third parties.

 2.5 Are there any legislative restrictions on transfers of investors' interests in Alternative Investment Funds?